andrewsage/slackbot/README.rst

 The inspiration
 ----

-Using 'How to Build Your First Slack Bot with Python <https://www.fullstackpython.com/blog/build-first-slack-bot-python.html>'_, I went from not knowing Python to having my first bot up and running in under an hour.
+Using 'How to Build Your First Slack Bot with Python'_, I went from not knowing Python to having my first bot up and running in under an hour.
 Using that knowledge as a basis I managed to put this together in under a day.